RCass172/rent-a-drone/README.md

 # **Acknowledgements**

 I would like to firstly thank my mentor Victor Miclovich who guided me throughout this project and helped point me in the right direction making it a great learning experience.
-His opinions and help understanding anything I was unsure about was always greatly appreciated.
+His opinions and help to understand anything I was unsure about was always greatly appreciated.

 To my family and friends who helped provide great and honest feedback throughout the project.